Created Date: 20 December 2024

 Trusts terminology

-The settlor or grantor of the trust is the owner of the assets to be placed on trust.
+The settlor or grantor of the trust is the original owner of the assets to be placed on trust.
 The settlor creates the trust and may also benefit under its terms.
 Subject to certain conditions, a settlor may also act as a trustee of the trust, although this is rare in the context of Jersey law trusts established for non-Jersey resident beneficiaries.

 The trustees are the individuals or company to which the legal ownership of the property is transferred and who are authorised to hold, administer and distribute such assets in accordance with the terms of the trust instrument and the Trusts (Jersey) Law 1984, as amended (the “Trusts Law”).